gholler-sopra/wrangler/wrangler-transform/docs/Wrangler-transform.md

 Please note that many (and NOT all) of these directives can also be applied using drop-down option available before each column name from DataPrep UI itself.
 Wherever not clear, please apply directive using command console.

-Please also find below the [DIRECTIVES CHEATSHEET](#directives-cheatsheet) to find mapping between the UI interractive drop-down option and corresponding directive command.
-However, note that these UI options and commands have very intuitive names to auto-infer the relation.
+Please also find below the [DIRECTIVES CHEATSHEET](#directives-cheatsheet) to find mapping between the UI interractive drop-down option and the corresponding directive command.
+Note that these UI options and commands have intuitive names to easily infer this mapping.

 ## Usage Notes